 - Advance capacity for children’s healthcare on a global scale

 Children and families who live in communities without specialists must travel long distances, often at great expense, to get the care they need.
 Reducing the time and cost for routine and specialized care improves quality of life for patients, families, and communities.

 - The pilot with Packard Children's Hospital has expanded to include California Pacific Medical Center in San Francisco, giving urban underserved patients access to many more specialists through Cisco technologies.

 - Collaboration and cloud-based technologies in Brazil connect pediatric specialists at a university hospital to health clinics, improving access to healthcare for patients and families and improving education, training, and decision making for providers.

-This program, which is in the early stages, will bring Cisco's care-at-a-distance technologies to one of the world's top pediatric research institutions.
-Video-based interactions promise to save time and travel costs for children and their families, and increase collaboration between hospitals.
+- Great Ormond Street Hospital in London, one of the top pediatric research institutions in the world, will use care-at-a-distance technologies to save time and travel costs for children and their families, and increase collaboration between hospitals.

 - Children’s Healthcare of Atlanta is using collaborative technology to reach more children with autism, using a modality—video vs. in-person interactions—the children prefer.